anonymous-submitter0104/iclr-submission/README.md

 This repository is part of a research effort submitted to ICLR.

-Our objective is to open-source large-scale **Indian multilingual datasets** with the aim of strengthening the open-source AI ecosystem and fostering sovereignty within the Indic AI community.
-Importantly, all our pipelines are built exclusively on **open-source models available on Hugging Face**.
-No closed-source LLMs, VLMs, or proprietary AI systems are used at any stage.
+Our objective is to **open-source large-scale Indian multilingual datasets** to strengthen the **open-source AI ecosystem** and promote **data sovereignty within the Indic AI community**.

+All our pipelines are built entirely on **open-source models hosted on Hugging Face**, ensuring full transparency and reproducibility.
+We **do not use any closed-source LLMs, VLMs, or proprietary AI systems** at any stage of data creation or processing — a deliberate choice to uphold **data sovereignty and ethical independence** in our work.

+If required, we are open to publishing benchmark comparisons against **closed-source or proprietary systems**.
+However, we have consciously chosen **not to use** such systems in our workflow.

+This decision stems from our **commitment to ethical data handling** and our **partnership agreements** with multiple data providers.
+Using closed or proprietary systems for tasks like OCR, translation, or data processing would involve transferring sensitive data to external servers—**beyond the scope of our agreements**, and hence, would be **ethically inappropriate**.

+To uphold these standards, we have developed **fully open-source pipelines** that can be **deployed locally on GPU infrastructure**, ensuring both transparency and data integrity throughout the process.

 We intend to release not only the datasets but also the **data preparation recipes** and the accompanying open-source code.
 By doing so, we hope to enable the community to reproduce, extend, and innovate upon our methods in a fully transparent and sovereign manner.